 LAW 555 (Alpha) Externship (V) Legal work for judges and attorney supervisors in public agencies, private law firms, and the legislature.
-(H) Hawai'i; (P) Pacific.
+(H) Hawai‘i; (P) outside Hawai‘i.
 Repeatable three times for (H).
 CR/NC only.
 Pre: consent.

 LAW 557 Negotiable Instruments, Payment Systems and Credit Instruments (V) A study of the Uniform Commercial Code provisions that deal with commercial paper (Article 3), bank collections and deposits (Article 4), funds transfers (Article 4A) and letters of credit (Article 5), as well as material on alternative payment systems, including credit cards, electronic fund transfers and related federal law.

 LAW 558 Corporate Finance (V) Provides an understanding of the basic financial concepts and tools for lawyers with transactional practices, preferred stock, common stock and convertible securities.
 Pre: 531 (or concurrent) or consent.

 LAW 559 Labor Law I (V) Regulation of union-management relations under state and federal laws.